Cinderblook/cinderblook.github.io/content/blog/GitHub-TackleBox.md

 ---

 # Overview
-A look into the tacklebox
+A look into the tacklebox, a repository of mine filled with combination of projects and scripts.

 **Check out all of goods for this repo on [GitHub](https://github.com/Cinderblook/tacklebox).**